Torment (novel): Plot

-After the dramatic events of Fallen, Cam and Daniel make an eighteen-day truce to protect Luce from the Outcasts.
+After the dramatic events of Fallen, Cam and Daniel make an eighteen-day truce to protect Luce from the Outcasts—beings who are neither angels nor demons.
 Luce is hidden at Shoreline, a school where both humans and Nephilim attended.
 Luce finds out more about her past lives with the help of two Nephilim friends: Shelby, Luce's roommate, and Miles, whose affection for Luce causes her to doubt her relationship with Daniel.
 Daniel will do anything to protect her, which includes forcing her to stay at Shoreline to keep Luce safe.
 Discovering some of her past lives, Luce realizes how their love hurt the thousands of families she once lived with.
 During her time in Shoreline, Luce's division between angels and demons becomes blurry when she discovers that Daniel and Cam are fighting side by side.
 At times, Daniel visits her to try to make her feel happier about her situation.
 She then finds out he had a fling with Shelby many years ago.
 At one time, when Daniel comes to visit her, he sees Miles kiss Luce on a window sill.
-She finds out that not only the Elders want her, but that the Outcasts - beings who are neither angels nor demons - want to capture her.
+She finds out that not only the Elders want her, but that the Outcasts want to capture her.
 Luce's parents have a Thanksgiving party, and when her parents go out, the Outcasts arrive in Luce's backyard to fight the angels.
 Luce finds out that Miles has feelings for her, as he can replicate a person, but only if he loves them.
-Luce is stressed from the violence and decides to find out more about her past lives by jumping through one of the shadows, leaving everybody behind her.
-Leaving her past and into her future and Daniel, her true love, follows her.
+Luce is stressed from the violence and decides to find out more about her past lives by jumping through one of the shadows, leaving everybody behind her, leaving her past and into her future while Daniel, her true love, follows her.